CvrentinH/12_Projets_Data/05_SQL_Sales_Analytics_Chinook/README.md

 The goal was to replace manual data extraction with structured SQL queries to answer specific business questions regarding revenue tracking, sales agent performance, and product catalogue analysis.

 ### Note on Dataset & Dates
 > **Dataset Versioning:** This analysis uses an updated version of the Chinook database.
-Consequently, the temporal analysis (Sales by Year) reflects the most recent data available in this version (**2021-2025**) rather than the legacy static dataset dates (2009-2013).
+Consequently, the temporal analysis (Sales by Year) reflects the most recent data available in this version (**2021-2025**) rather than the legacy static dataset dates (2009-2013), i did my queries with the new dates to test it then i changed the values to stick with what the project asked

 ![Relational Schema](assets/chinhook_db.png)
 *(Chinook Database Schema)*